Joseph Tkach Jr.: Leadership

-As denominational president and with the support of several key leaders in the church, Joseph Tkach Jr. continued the doctrinal transformation of the Worldwide Church of God (WCG).
+As denominational president and with the support of several key leaders in the church, Tkach Jr. continued the doctrinal transformation of the Worldwide Church of God (WCG).
 In the process, he encountered a mixture of acceptance and resistance from members within the church.
 External acceptance came from other ministries, but there were also many organizations and ministries who were not convinced the church had gone far enough with its changes to be considered truly evangelical.

-Aided by several influential individuals within mainstream Christian churches, the WCG was able to forge positive relationships with other Christian organizations and individuals, such as Hank Hanegraaf, president of the Christian Research Institute and a leader of the Christian countercult movement, and Ruth Tucker, who wrote an article on the changes in the church that appeared in the July 15, 1996 issue of Christianity Today.
+Aided by several influential individuals within mainstream Christian churches, the WCG was able to forge positive relationships with other Christian organizations and individuals, such as Hank Hanegraaf, president of the Christian Research Institute and a leader of the Christian countercult movement, and Ruth Tucker, who wrote an article, "From the Fringe to the Fold", on changes in the church that appeared in the July 15, 1996 issue of Christianity Today.
 The Worldwide Church of God became a member of the National Association of Evangelicals in 1997.
 The same year, Tkach published a book, Transformed by Truth, outlining the process of transformation in the church.

-In April 2009, Joseph Tkach Jr. announced the organization would be changing its name to Grace Communion International from Worldwide Church of God.
+In April 2009, Tkach Jr. announced the organization would be changing its name to Grace Communion International from Worldwide Church of God.
 That was done mainly as a "celebration" of the doctrinal transformation and renewal the church had gone through.

 On January 1, 2019, Tkach retired and stepped down as President of Grace Communion International.
-On that date, Vice President Greg Williams assumed duties of President.
+On that date, Vice President Greg Williams assumed the duties of President.